zhang8330/zhang8330/README.md

 - 👋 Hi, I’m a master's student in BFU.
 - 👀 I’m interested in front-end development.
 - 🌱 I’m currently learning Multi-Agent.
+- ✍️ I can write PI to 74 decimal places.
-- ⚡ Fun fact: I love playing basketball and watching the NBA!
+- ⚡ Fun fact: I love playing basketball and badminton and watching the NBA!
 - 🏀 My favorite player is Paul George!